Chen Style Warm Ups

 Joint Loosening Exercises

 Sharing with you a number of online resources for Chen style Tai Chi warm ups.
 There are a variety of joint and soft tissue loosening exercises that we start all of our classes with, warming up every major joint in the body prior to practicing Tai Chi and Qigong movements.
+Explore your range of motion, use the movements as a baseline diagnostic and start unbinding the fascia and connective tissue.
 Why warm up?
 Listen to our friend Dave Hedges from www.davehedges.net

 Chen Tai Chi Loosening Exercises